-After the DI's initial BIC inspection, each BIC participant can expect periodic certifications and on-site/virtual BIC inspections.
-Typically, the certification process will be completed after each full-scope examination of the DI.
+After the DI's initial BIC inspection, each BIC participant can expect periodic certifications and on-site/ virtual BIC inspections.
+The certification process will be completed annually.
 When required, a Dallas Fed analyst will contact the DI and provide a new certification questionnaire, and it is the responsibility of the DI to submit an updated and signed certification questionnaire (including auditor signature) in a timely manner.